discernus/research/zfreezer/simple_test_cff/cff_v10.md

   sequential_relational:
     description: "Focus on Relational Climate: Enmity vs Amity."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in interpersonal and intergroup relations.
-Focus exclusively on evaluating Relational Climate in the provided text using the Cohesive Flourishing Framework v10.2.
+Focus exclusively on measuring Relational Climate in the provided text using the Cohesive Flourishing Framework v10.3.

       DIMENSIONAL FOCUS: Relational Climate Only
       - Enmity: Hostility and adversarial positioning